-Danced with unbridled power, The Leopard Tale eloquently fuses classical ballet, jazz, modern and African dance into a high energy, action filled, and powerful performance, Choreographed by Waverly T. Lucas, II.
+The Leopard Tale eloquently fuses classical ballet, jazz, modern and African dance into a high energy, action filled, and powerful performance, Choreographed by Waverly T. Lucas, II.
 The audience will experience dancing sur la pointe work (on the toes), athletic jumps and turns, and partnering.
 As the dancers are transformed into animals of the jungle through makeup, and costumes.